 “Prisons do not disappear problems, they disappear human beings.” –Angela Y. Davis

-The Guild is currently engaged in unique and innovative efforts nationwide to alleviate some of the harm inflicted by the prison-industrial complex, including the Parole Preparation Project of the NLG-NYC Chapter’s Mass Incarceration Committee, the Prisoner Advocacy Network of the NLG-SF Bay Area Chapter’s Police and Prisons Committee, and the new Guild Notes column, “Beyond Bars: Voices from NLG Jailhouse Lawyers”.
-NLG Mass Incarceration Committee and Prison Law Project volunteers respond to jailhouse lawyer members' letters and send out our Jailhouse Lawyer Manual on an ongoing basis.
-NLG members are also providing legal support for various initiatives opposing policing, criminalization, solitary confinement, the drug war, capital punishment, and new prison construction.
+The Guild is currently engaged in unique and innovative efforts nationwide to alleviate some of the harm inflicted by mass incarceration and the prison-industrial complex, including the Prison Parole Preparation Project of the NLG-NYC Chapter’s Mass Incarceration Committee, the Prisoner Advocacy Network of the NLG-SF Bay Area Chapter’s Police and Prisons Committee, the founding of the national Political Prisoner Support Committee, annual Student Week against the Death Penalty, and new Guild Notes column, “Beyond Bars: Voices from NLG Jailhouse Lawyers”.
+NLG members are also providing legal support for various initiatives opposing policing, criminalization, and incarceration nationwide, including the Black Lives Matter movement and local initiatives opposing solitary confinement, the drug war, and new prison construction.

 The full text of this and previous Guild resolutions are available at www.nlg.org/member/bylaws-resolutions.

 The National Lawyers Guild was formed in 1937 as the nation’s first racially integrated bar association to advocate for the protection of constitutional, human and civil rights.

 # # #